Skip to content

 Rule menu

-An analysis profile rule is applied once the analysis finished successfully.
+An analysis profile rule is applied automatically once the analysis finished successfully.
 This can either be after an upload, a monitoring run, or a manually triggered analysis.

 1. Select the Firmwares tab.